luckysnorkel/jeopardyseason40/README.md

-# Jeopardy!
-Season 40 Personal Performance
+# Trying Not To Lose On Jeopardy!
 Tracking my performance across *Jeopardy!*'s 40th season

 ## Objective